Health & Safety

 All of our full-time ROYAL staff on Camp grounds are certified in CPR and First Aid.

 The Plateau Medical Center & Emergency Room are 10 minutes from Camp.

-Our staff take strict measures to ensure that our campers are in a healthy and safe environment during meals.
-All chairs and tables are disinfected before and after every meal.
-We will follow the most up-to-date CDC guidelines for food safety and serving.
+Our staff take strict measures to ensure that our campers are in a healthy and safe environment during meals and rest times.
+All tables are disinfected before and after every meal, as well as all bunks are wiped with antibacterial/antiviral wipes between occupants.